Directed mixed membership stochastic blockmodel

 In our experiments, the number of rows of $A$ and the number of columns of $A$ are usually very close to $n_{r}$ and $n_{c}$, therefore we do not report the exact values of the the number of rows and columns of $A$ .

 \texttt{Experiment 1: Changing $n_{0}$.} The probability matrix in this experiment is set as

 Let $n_{0}$ range in $\{4, 8, 12, 16,20\}$.
 A larger $n_{0}$ indicates a case with higher fraction of pure nodes for both row clusters and column clusters.
 The numerical results of error rates are shown in Panels (a), (b) and (c) of Figure \ref{EX}.
 From the three panels, we see that the three error rates look similar, and the fraction of pure nodes influences the performance of DiSP and vEM such that the two methods perform better with the increasing number of pure nodes in the simulated network.
 The plots of run-time are shown in panel (j) of Figure \ref{EX}.
-Meanwhile, the total run-time of Experiment 1 for vEM is roughly 8 hours, and it is roughly 1.5 seconds for DiSP.
+Meanwhile, codes for all numerical results in this paper are written in MATLAB R2021b.
+The total run-time of Experiment 1 for vEM is roughly 8 hours, and it is roughly 1.5 seconds for DiSP.
 Sure, DiSP outperforms vEM on both error rates and run-time.

 \texttt{Experiment 2: Changing $\rho$.} Let the sparsity parameter $\rho\in\{0.1,0.2,\ldots,1\}$.
 The probability matrix in this experiment is set as

 A larger $\rho$ indicates a denser simulated network.
 Here, $P$ is set much different as that in Experiment 1, because we aim to emphasize that DiMMSB has no strict constraints on $P$ as long as $\mathrm{rank}(P)=K$ and all elements of $P$ are in $[0,1]$.
 Panels (d), (e) and (f) in Figure \ref{EX} display simulation results of this experiment and panel (k) records run-time.
 Meanwhile, the total run-time of Experiment 2 for vEM is roughly 16 hours, and it is roughly 3.44 seconds for DiSP.
 From these results, we see that DiSP outperforms vEM on DiMHamm, column-MHamm and run-time while vEM performs better than DiSP on row-MHamm.